Poppys Wild Kitchen

 The dressing for the salad is clean and simple.
 All you will need is buttery macadamia nut oil, fresh lemon, and sea salt.
 Don't worry if you can't find macadamia nut oil or gotu kola where you live.
 I've listed substitutions you can make below.

-Hawaiian macadamia nut oil, lemon and sea salt.
+Bottle of macadamia nut oil with lemon and salt.

 You might also want to know how to make your own candied nuts.
 Macadamia nuts can burn quickly, so my favorite way to roast them is in a skillet on a stovetop rather than in an oven.
 That way, you can see the moment they go from pale to golden.